-Below are tips, that when followed, may keep the patient coming back and prevent prospects from choosing another practice instead of yours.
+Below are tips, that when followed, may keep the patient coming back and prevent prospects that have examined your reviews from choosing another practice instead of yours.

 Case Study: in 2018, I helped several clients respond to negative physical therapy ratings and reviews.
 Two clients that I helped said that a patient read the response and chose their practice.
 Not to say that I have some magic formula to respond, it was more about being polite and timely.

 Some patients just want to be heard.
 Others will try to extort money from you, or in other words, will tell you they are going to write a negative review if you don’t forgive their copay or co-insurance.
-Responding to them by letting them know that you went through a rigorous process of verifying insurance before they came in (assuming you did of course) and what their responsibility was is often a good way to handle these.
+Responding to them by letting them know that you went through a rigorous process of sharing your financial policies with them and verifying insurance before they came in (assuming you did of course) and what their responsibility was is often a good way to handle these.

 Don’t be Afraid to Share Your Side – While some physical therapists would prefer not to defend themselves fearing ongoing negative dialogue, other experts argue that you should tell the story as it went down.
 Neil Patel SEO expert and blogger extraordinaire, states in this post: